phhusson/QuasselBots/README.md

 This project aims at transforming your quassel core to a bot.
 It currently has the following feature:

--Rename Gtalk and Facebook contacts in minbif
+ - Rename Gtalk and Facebook contacts in minbif
--Send notifications to IRSSI Notifier android application.
+ - Send notifications to IRSSI Notifier android application.
   -Execute lua script config.lua

 Copy qconfig.h.ex to qconfig.h and edit it to change what's built-in, and to setup plugins